nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Yeah.
 He is unaffected by your gust of wind.
 It's unfortunate.
 Alright.
 That's all I got.

 K. And that was two actions plus the other one was an action.
-So Two runners, and one runs up to prince Troubadour.
+So Two runners, and one runs up to Prince Troubadour.
 He says and he says, Greenleaf, don't.
 Don't do it.

 Greenleaf is not listening.
 Oh, Greenleaf.
 Wow.
 He smacked him.
 Max damage.

 Then Greenleaf is gonna swing again.
 This time he's going to back this guy.
-Run up here and hack Samir.
+Run up here and hack Simear.
 Miss.
-Attack Samir again.
+Attack Simear again.

 This time he hits.
 I will hear you.
 K. Because I'll have to pull that onto your guy.
 Where did that go?